keepthrifty/keepthrifty.github.io/_posts/2016-11-06-odd-couple-procrastination-and-frugality.md

 author: keepthrifty
 author_email: chris@keepthrifty.com

-title: "An Odd Couple"
-subtitle: "The Surprising Truth About Frugality and Procrastination"
+title: "An Odd Couple: The Surprising Truth About Frugality and Procrastination"
 description: "This guest post from Mystery Money Man shows that frugality and procrastination aren't always at odds - sometimes they even work together"

 image: /img/posts/2016-11-06-odd-couple-procrastination-and-frugality/odd-couple.jpg